What to say in an exit interview: A guide for departing employees

 Sample exit interview Questions and possible responses

-1. Why are you leaving your position, or what led you to the decision to leave?
+1. Why are you leaving your position, or what led you to the decision to quit?

-I am grateful for the opportunity you gave me, and I have learned a lot over the course of my employment.
+I am grateful for the opportunity you gave me, and I have learned a lot throughout my employment.
 However, I feel like I have accomplished all I can in this role, and I need to expand my horizon.
 I felt like I did not get the support I could have gotten when I expressed an interest in my career progression.
 I realized that it might be time to go in a different direction for the sake of my career progression.

 2. How do you feel about management, and do you have any feedback or suggestions for how we can improve?